ebzzry/ebzzry.github.io/en/fkd/emacs-tips-2.md

 <a name="filling"></a> Filling
 ------------------------------

-This snippet works great when working when working with plain text.
-It indent a paragraph, or the current paragraph context.
+This snippet works great when working with plain text.
+It indent a paragraph or the current paragraph context.
 If there is a mark, the region becomes filled.

 ```lisp
 (defun fill-region-or-paragraph ()